HANDS:

 04

-Sisyphus anticipated something of the sort.
+Sisyphus had anticipated something of the sort.
 He forbade his wife from performing funeral rites after his death.
-So, when gods asked him why there was no funeral and where the sacrifices were, Sisyphus apologized and asked if he could return to Earth for a short time to remind his wife about the sacrifices.
+So, when gods asked him why there had been no funeral and where the sacrifices were, Sisyphus apologized and asked if he could return to Earth for a short time to remind his wife about the sacrifices.

 05

 He never returned.
 It took gods some time to realize that they had been tricked.
-For the second time.
-When they showed up at Sisyphus’s house, they discovered a party, lots of drunk folks, beer and pizza all over the place.
-And Sisyphus overjoyed that he was the only mortal who tricked death.
+Again.
+When they showed up at Sisyphus’s house, they discovered a party, lots of drunk folks, beer and pizza all over the place - and Sisyphus overjoyed that he was the only mortal who tricked death.
 Twice.

 06

-To say gods went mad is too say nothing.
+To say gods went mad is to say nothing.
 Getting Sisyphus to the dungeon was no longer enough.
-Now they sentenced him to something they thought was worse - rolling a boulder up a hill only for it to roll back down every time it neared the top.
+They sentenced him to something they thought was worse - rolling a boulder up a hill only for it to roll back down every time it neared the top.

 07